euniceyoh/Tip/README.md

 Challenges:
 - understanding how to save/load data from settings view controller to main view controller
-- choosing which life cycle method to place code to save setting changes
+- choosing which life cycle method to place code that saved changes in settings view controller

 ## License